n8design/htwoo/docs/htwoo-components/content/design-tokens/elevations/elevations.md

 ---
 title: "Elevations"
-description: ""Classes can be used directly:""
+description: "Classes can be used directly:"
 type: "components"
 layout: "single"
 patternId: "design-tokens-elevations-elevations"